Bank of England wrong-foots markets, keeps rates on hold - Up News Info

 Article content

-LONDON — The Bank of England kept interest rates on hold on Thursday, dashing investors’ expectations for a hike that would have made it the first of the world’s big central banks to raise rates after the COVID-19 pandemic.
+LONDON — The Bank of England kept interest rates on hold on Thursday, dashing investors’ expectations for a hike that would have made it the first of the world’s big central banks to raise borrowing costs after the COVID-19 pandemic.

-The BoE kept alive the prospect of tighter monetary policy soon, saying it would probably have to raise Bank Rate from its all-time low of 0.1% “over coming months” if the economy performed as expected.
+The BoE kept alive the prospect of a move soon, saying it would probably have to raise Bank Rate from its all-time low of 0.1% “over coming months” if the economy performed as expected.

-But seven of its nine policymakers voted to hold off a rate rise for now so they could see the how many people became unemployed following the recent end of the government’s job-protecting furlough scheme.
+But seven of its nine policymakers voted to leave rates unchanged for now so they can see how many people are unemployed after the recent end of the government’s job furlough scheme.

 Advertisement